 She had three months of chemotherapy, followed by surgery to remove as much of the cancer as possible.
 “When I went under, I thought, ‘Well, I don’t know if I’m coming out of it,’” she says.
 In the event, she was on the table longer than expected: “It had invaded the lower part of my bowel and wrapped itself around my appendix.
 So that was another 21⁄2 hours under anaesthetic.
 It was an 11-hour operation.”
 Then she had a second course of chemotherapy.
 “Luckily, I didn’t find the chemo as traumatic as I thought it would be,” she says.
 “I didn’t have the nausea or the vomiting.
 I lost my hair, of course.”

 Susan’s mother, Joan Rossiter, died in 1979 at 64.
-She had a brain tumour, which Renouf has only recently learned was metastatic.
+She had a brain tumour, which Renouf has only recently learnt was metastatic.

 “It turns out that my mother had ovarian cancer,” she says.
-Tests have shown that Renouf has inherited faults in one of the two genes – BRCA 1 and 2.
+Tests have shown that Renouf has inherited faults in one of the two genes – BRCA1 and BRAC2 – that act as gynaecological tumour suppressors.
 Her daughters and a niece have subsequently undergone genetic testing, and to her great relief all the results so far have been normal.